 We initially tried to parse out relationships between the yield differentials between the two rotations and more nuanced growing condition events, however it very quickly became complicated because ‘extreme’ events may only be extreme relative to the crop stage, and many do not impact fields uniformly (e.g. hail, extreme wind).
 It was therefore difficult to quantify how ‘favorable’ or ‘unfavorable’ a given year was without coupling the study with a crop model that can express drought, heat, or excess water stress in a quantitative way.
-We softened our language to avoid suggesting extended crop rotations can buffer against all types of extreme events.
+In the re-drafted manuscript, we softened our language to avoid suggesting extended crop rotations can buffer against all types of extreme events.

 7. The differences in root biomass are only reported for 2019 and 2020 when there is not significant difference in yield.
 It's unclear whether in a year where there is a greater difference in yield results in root biomass trends still hold true.